brandonhenning/g-kitchen/README.md

 ## Develop software in a team

-In this assessment, you'll reflect on meetings you and your team run during your group project.
+In this assessment, you'll run meetings and ensure every participant is given an opportunity to contribute.

 ## Standard

 ```
-|- Facilitate meetings in which every participant has an equal opportunity to contribute
+|- Facilitate meetings in which every participant is given an opportunity to contribute.
 ```